GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 ## 12. SensorThings `MultiDatastream` extension

-Observation results may have many data types, including primitive types like category or measure, but also more complex types such as time, location and geometry [OGC and ISO 19156:2008].
+Observation results may have many data types, including primitive types like category or measure, but also more complex types such as time, location and geometry ([OGC and ISO 19156:2008][OGC and ISO 19156:2011(E)]).
 SensorThings’ `MultiDatastream` entity is an extension to handle complex observations when the result is an array.

 A `MultiDatastream` groups a collection of `Observations` and the `Observations` in a `MultiDatastream` have a complex result type.